-Getting Ready to Learn Programme
+Getting Ready to Learn Programme (GRtL)

 The Education Authority (EA) is responsible for managing and implementing GRtL, including the application process.
-Further information on GRtL can be found on the EA GRtL website
+Further information on GRtL can be found on the Getting Ready to Learn website.

-This short video summarises the positive impact and outcomes of the Getting Ready to Learn programme to date.
+Getting Ready to Learn: the story so far video summarises the positive impact and outcomes of the Getting Ready to Learn programme to date.

-The guidance below has been developed for pre-school education teachers and leaders, to maximise the potential of health and education working collaboratively to improve outcomes for children and to support the planning and delivery of the 3+ Review by the named health visitor in partnership with pre-school education settings and parents/carers.
+The guidance has been developed for pre-school education teachers and leaders, to maximise the potential of health and education working collaboratively to improve outcomes for children and to support the planning and delivery of the 3+ Review by the named health visitor in partnership with pre-school education settings and parents/carers.